 J.1 Motivation

 A home is needed to handle contributions and liaison statements when they are not directly related to Questions already under study.
 This Question is also intended to provide cross-ITU coordination for the many aspects for which Study Group 9 is responsible and to foster consistency among ITU-T, ITU-R and ITU-D study groups as well as with other related bodies.
-Additionally, this Question provides a focal point for Study Group 9 matters such as terminology, co-existence of wired and wireless telecommunications, ICT and climate change, conformance and interoperability testing, standardization roadmaps etc.
+Additionally, this Question provides a focal point for Study Group 9 matters such as terminology, bridging the standardization gap, electronic working methods (EWM), information and communication technologies, environment, climate change and circular economy, non-radio aspects of international mobile telecommunications, conformance and interoperability testing, standardization roadmaps, etc.

 J.2 Question